-My research has also benefitted from the numerous opportunities I’ve had to engage with policy makers working in and on behalf of EMDEs.
-I’ve worked, for example, as a consultant to the International Poverty Centre for Inclusive Growth of the United Nations Development Programme (UNDP), United Nations Conference on Trade and Development (UNCTAD)/G-24, United Nations University/World Institute for Development Economics Research, UNDP’s Human Development Report Office, and lectured at policy-oriented events sponsored by UNCTAD, Union of South American Nations (UNASUR), the Central Banks of Argentina and Costa Rica, and the Technical Commission for the New International Financial Architecture of the Ministry Foreign Affairs and Human Mobility of Ecuador.
-I have also been a member of the Task Force on Regulating Global Capital Flows for Long-Run Development (an initiative of the Pardee Center for the Study of the Longer-range Future, Boston University) and a member of the Scientific Advisory Board of the Group of the Progressive Alliance of the European Parliament (2013-present).
-I have also enjoyed the opportunity to support the work of those in NGO community seeking to make the world a better place.
-In this connection I have been a consultant to Action Aid, the coalition “New Rules for Global Finance,” and an Expert Advisor to the Third World Network project on capital controls and free trade agreements.
-I am also connected to several research institutes.
-For instance, I am a Research Partner at the Centro de Estudios Financieros y Económicos de América del Norte at the National Autonomous University of Mexico (2012-present and a Research Scholar at the Political Economy Research Institute of the University of Massachusetts-Amherst (2007-present).
+My research has also benefitted from the numerous opportunities I’ve had to engage with policy makers working in, with, and on behalf of EMDEs.
+I’ve worked, for example, as a consultant to the International Poverty Centre for Inclusive Growth of the United Nations Development Programme (UNDP), United Nations Conference on Trade and Development (UNCTAD)/G-24, Division on Globalization and Development Strategies of UNCTAD, United Nations University/World Institute for Development Economics Research, UNDP’s Human Development Report Office, and lectured at policy-oriented events sponsored by UNCTAD, United Nations Women, Union of South American Nations (UNASUR), the Central Banks of Argentina and Costa Rica, and the Technical Commission for the New International Financial Architecture of the Ministry Foreign Affairs and Human Mobility of Ecuador.
+I have also been a member of the Task Force on Regulating Global Capital Flows for Long-Run Development (an initiative of the Pardee Center for the Study of the Longer-range Future, Boston University) and was a member of the Scientific Advisory Board of Progressive Economy (an initiative of the Group of the Progressive Alliance of the European Parliament, 2013-March 2018).
+I was a member of the United Nations Conference on Trade and Development Expert Group on Financing for Development, and I am an academic partner of Progressive Society (an initiative of the Group of the Progressive Alliance of the European Parliament, March 2018-Present).
+I have participated in Exit Workshops organized by the Independent Evaluation Office (IEO) of the International Monetary Fund, the aims of which were to provide feedback on the IEO’s draft reports on “IMF Advice on Unconventional Monetary Policy” and “IMF Advice on Capital Flows.